 Manubot formats bibliographies according to a CSL style specification.
 Styles define how references are constructed from bibliographic metadata, controlling layout details such as the maximum number of authors to list per reference.
 Manubot’s default style emphasizes titles and electronic (rather than print) identifiers and applies numeric-style citations [23].
 Alternatively, users can also choose from thousands of predefined styles or build their own [24].
 As a result, adopting the specific bibliographic format required by a journal usually just requires specifying the style’s source URL in the Manubot configuration.

+Format conversion

 Manubot uses Pandoc to convert manuscripts from Markdown to HTML, PDF, and optionally DOCX outputs.
-Pandoc supports conversion between additional formats — such as LaTeX, AsciiDoc, EPUB, and JATS — offering Manubot users broad interoperability.
-Journal Article Tag Suite (JATS) is a standard XML format for scholarly articles that is used by publishers, archives, and text miners [25,26,27].
+Pandoc also supports Journal Article Tag Suite (JATS), a standard format for scholarly articles that is used by publishers, archives, and text miners [25,26,27].
 Pandoc’s JATS support provides an avenue to integrate Manubot with the larger JATS ecosystem.
-For now, The primary Manubot output is HTML intended to be viewed in a web browser.Vega-LiteBokehPlotly2829
+In the future, journals may accept submissions in JATS.
+For now, Manubot’s DOCX output is usually sufficient for journal submissions that require an editable source document.
+Otherwise, authors generally use the PDF output for preprint and initial journal submissions.
+The primary Manubot output is HTML intended to be viewed in a web browser.
+Accordingly, manuscripts natively support JavaScript and can thus include any web-based interactive visualization, such as those produced using Vega-Lite, Bokeh, or Plotly [28,29].

+Interactive features and appearance

+Manubot comes with several “plugins” that can be included in manuscripts exported as HTML.
+These plugins add special interactive features that enhance the user experience of viewing and reading manuscripts (Figure 3).
+For example, with the “tooltips” plugin enabled, when the user hovers over a link to a reference or figure, a preview of that item pops up above the link, along with controls to navigate between other mentions of that item elsewhere in the document.
+The build process can also accommodate different “themes”, which change the general aesthetics and appearance of the exported document (e.g. from a contemporary sans-serif style to a more traditional serif style).
+The architecture of the plugins and themes is designed to provide authors with enough flexibility to suit their particular needs and preferences.

+Figure 3: Examples of the various Manubot plugins, illustrating their functionality and usefulness.
+Screenshots were taken from existing manuscripts made with Manubot: Sci-Hub Coverage Study and TPOT-FSS, available under the CC BY 4.0 License.
+Clarifying markups are overlaid in purple.

+The Manubot “front-end” (layout, look, controls, behavior, etc.) was developed in line with current best practices and user expectations of the modern web.
+The plugins use standard technology built in to most major web browsers, allowing them to be relatively lightweight, modular, and easy to configure.

+Continuous publication

-3Sci-Hub Coverage StudyTPOT-FSSCC BY 4.0 LicenseManubot performs continuous publication: every update to a manuscript’s source is automatically reflected in the online outputs.
+Manubot performs continuous publication: every update to a manuscript’s source is automatically reflected in the online outputs.
 The approach uses continuous integration (CI) [30,31,32], specifically via Travis CI, to monitor changes.
 When changes occur, the CI service attempts to generate an updated manuscript.
 If this process is error free, the CI service timestamps the manuscript and uploads the output files to the GitHub repository.
 Because the HTML manuscript is hosted using GitHub Pages, the CI service automatically deploys the new manuscript version when it pushes the updated outputs to GitHub.
 Using CI to build the manuscript automatically catches many common errors, such as misspelled citations, invalid formatting, or misconfigured software dependencies.